 - coarse sugar

-2. Filling: Add berries, sugar, flour, zest, lime juice, cinnamon and salt to a bowl.
+- Filling: Add berries, sugar, flour, zest, lime juice, cinnamon and salt to a bowl.
 Toss gently.
-Transfer to a 9 inch pie pan or small casserole dish.
+Transfer to a 9 inch pie pan or baking dish.

-3. Topping: Whisk together flour, coconut flakes, sugar, baking powder, salt and cinnamon in a medium bowl.
-Using a pastry cutter or you fingers, cut the butter into the flour.
-In a small bowl or measuring cup, add vanilla to cream and add to the dry ingredients.
-Stir until the dough just comes together.
+- Topping: Whisk together flour, coconut flakes, sugar, baking powder, salt and cinnamon in a medium bowl.
+Using a pastry cutter or your fingers, cut the butter into the flour.
+In a measuring cup, add the vanilla to the cream and add to the dry ingredients.
+Stir just until the dough just comes together.
 Don’t over mix.

-4. Spoon dough onto blueberry mixture.
+- Spoon dough onto blueberry mixture using an ice cream scoop.
 Sprinkle with coarse sugar.
 Bake for 35-45 minutes, until the top is golden brown.
 Let stand for about 10 minutes to cool and serve with vanilla ice cream.